AlexRaudvee/Visualisations-Recomendations-Draco-LLMs/README.md

 - Proximity: Elements that are close to each other are perceived as related or part of a group.
 In visualizations, clustering related data points together can indicate their association.

-- Similarity: Objects sharing similar attributes (e.g., color, shape, size) are seen as part of the same group.
-Consistent use of colors or shapes to represent similar data categories leverages this principle.
+- Similarity: Objects sharing similar attributes (e.g., colour, shape, size) are seen as part of the same group.
+Consistent use of colours or shapes to represent similar data categories leverages this principle.

 - Enclosure (Common Region): Elements enclosed within a boundary are perceived as a group.
 Using backgrounds or borders to enclose related data points can effectively indicate grouping.